 Organ and Tissue Donation and Recovery

-LEARNING OUTCOME AND OBJECTIVES: Upon successful completion of this continuing education course, you will be able to describe the clinical aspects of organ and tissue donation and recovery.
-Learning objectives for this course include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be able to describe the clinical aspects of organ and tissue donation and recovery.
+Learning objectives for this course to address possible knowledge gaps include:

 - Discuss the issue of supply and demand of donor organs and tissues.